python/cpython/Doc/reference/compound_stmts.rst

 Here ``annotation-def`` indicates an :ref:`annotation scope <annotation-scopes>`, which is not actually bound to any name at runtime.
-(One other liberties are taken in the translation: the syntax does not go through attribute access on the :mod:`typing` module, but creates an instance of :data:`typing.TypeVar` directly.)
+(One other liberty is taken in the translation: the syntax does not go through attribute access on the :mod:`typing` module, but creates an instance of :data:`typing.TypeVar` directly.)